 - Conceptual Difference: As mentioned earlier, AI refers to the machines’ simulation of human intelligence.
 This includes fields like natural language processing, computer vision, robotics, and more.
 Machine learning is just one approach used in AI.

 - Learning & Adaptability: Traditional AI systems are programmed to execute tasks, and their behavior doesn’t change over time.
 On the other hand, ML models have the ability to learn and refine from experience without being explicitly programmed.
+While current AI systems are designed for specific tasks, Artificial General Intelligence (AGI) aims to develop machines with the ability to perform any intellectual task that a human can, marking a significant leap in the field of AI.

 - Data Usage: AI uses algorithms to automate tasks normally requiring human intelligence, while ML is a methodology of training algorithms to learn how to make decisions.
 In ML, algorithms are exposed to large amounts of data, and they use statistical methods to improve over time.